Optimal Index Assignment for Scalar Quantizers and M-PSK via a Discrete Convolution-Rearrangement Inequality: Introduction

 The paper is structured as follows.
-The following section formulates the objective permutation problem and relates it to existing rearrangement inequalities.
-In Section III we develop and prove a new rearrangement inequality inspired from a discrete version of the Riesz rearrangement inequality.
-In section IV, we apply the proposed inequality to the optimal IA for $M$-PSK under ML decoding and MMSE decoding, respectively.
-The optimality of the zigzag mapping \cite{chan2005index} for all SNRs and both of the decoding schemes is proved.
+In the next section, we state the problem formulation of index assignment for $M$-PSK under ML decoding.
+In Section III, we provide a discrete convolution-rearrangement inequality and apply it to the IA problem.
+In Section IV, we show that the optimal index assignment for $M$-PSK under MMSE decoding can also be proved by the inequality.
+Finally, simulation results are demonstrated to verify the optimality of the proposed IA under both ML decoding and MMSE decoding.